jacquelynfambrough/jackie-project-00/README.md

 - CSS
 - Javascript
 - jQuery
-- Bootstrap.
+- Bootstrap

 #Existing Features

 - Themed after Broad City with CSS
 - IT ACTUALLY WORKS!
 With aid of multiple callbacks and event listeners, players
-  - Use separate keys to move their characters.
+  - Use separate keys to move their characters
-  - Can see a winner display in the form of an alert at the end of a game.
+  - Can see a winner display in the form of an alert at the end of a game
-  - Reset the game.
+  - Reset the game

 #Planned Features

-- Fix glitches that I've caught and others that I wasn't aware of.
+- Fix glitches that I've caught and others that I wasn't aware of
 - Adding OOP/Handlebars
 - Make the layout cleaner a little less busy.. couldn't seem the find the perfect background